List of digital television deployments by country: Namibia

 While Namibia's public broadcasters still rely on analogue transmission and have not announced a transition date to digital television, the pay-TV operator MultiChoice already operates a digital television service using the DVB-T standard.

 South Africa

-The first digital television implementation in South Africa was a satellite-based system launched by pay-TV operator MultiChoice in 1995.
-On 22 February 2007 the South African government announced that the country's public TV operators would be broadcasting in digital by 1 November 2008, followed by a three-year dual-illumination period which would end on 1 November 2011.
-The government in January 2011 announced a change in its choice of technology from DVB-T to DVB-T2 with the analog switch off date postponed to December 2013.
+The first digital television implementation in South Africa was a satellite-based system launched by the pay-TV operator MultiChoice in 1995.
+On 22 February 2007, the South African government announced that the country's public TV operators would be broadcasting in digital by 1 November 2008, followed by a three-year dual-illumination period ending on 1 November 2011.
+In January 2011, the government announced a change in its choice of technology from DVB-T to DVB-T2, with the analog switch-off date postponed to December 2013.
 The rollout of digital television has been further delayed.